Blaine, Spring Lake Park police reports

 Miscellaneous

 • On Sept.
-8 in the 1100 block of 81st Avenue NE, a runaway juvenile was reported.

-• On Sept.
-10 in the 500 block of Sanburnol Drive NE, a bonfire in a park was reported.

-• On Sept.
-13 in the 8400 block of Fifth Street NE, police received a report that a boy did not come home from school that day.
+20 in the 8200 block of Able Street NE, a narcotics complaint was received.